 Laura Bordignon Antiques

-Italian born Laura Bordignon has been an antique dealer since 1991.
-She began to specialise in Japanese art, particularly metalwork and ivory okimono carvings from the Meiji period, of which she has developed a significant knowledge.
+Italian born Laura Bordignon began specialising in Japanese works of art in 1997, particularly metalwork and okimono carvings from the Meiji period, of which she has developed a significant knowledge.

 As a result, Laura has been consulted by an international clientele, advising collectors on how to expand their existing collections as well as starting new ones.
-She was elected to BADA membership in 2000.
+She was elected to BADA membership in 2000, the leading association for the fine arts, design and antiques community.

 Laura Bordignon has been a Council member of the British Antique Dealers' Association since 2007, having also served as its Treasurer (2009-2011).